missoso/my-try-EDA-install-script/README.md

 ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-Launch the container lab topology and use the integrate command to connect it to EDA (you will need the path to the topology-data.json file of the container lab topology created)
+Launch the container lab topology and use the integrate command to connect it to EDA (requires the path to the topology-data.json file of the container lab topology created)

 ```bash
 :~/eda-topologies$ clab-connector integrate \